ipld/ipld/design/tricky-choices/dag-pb-forms-impl-and-use.md

 After js-ipfs v0.56.0, which contained the upgrade to the newer js-multiformats IPLD stack that uses much more plain object forms for representing the data model, **both pathing options now no longer appear to work**, although it still returns `{"links":[]}` if the path should be valid, suggesting that resolution is working but we're not seeing the nodes, but that CIDs are not being followed.
 There are some bugs here that we should chase down.

+### Sharded directories

+Sharded directories present a special-case for link name resolution.
+Requesting `QmFoo/DirName/foo` where `DirName` is a sharded directory will lookup `DirName` in the sharded HAMT starting at `QmFoo`, which may mean traversal of multiple blocks to find the block that encodes the `DirName` data.

+Requesting this same path with the prefix `/ipld/` _does not_ have the same behaviour.
+Instead, the `/ipld/` prefix interprets the nodes at the block layer rather than through the UnixFS lens.
+However, since it still uses the `Resolve()` function for the block it will still only resolve named links but on the UnixFS sharded block, so the names are HAMT prefixes rather than user-readable names.
+Our names are 2-character uppercase hexadecimal numbers and this is what the `/ipld/` pathing resolves. `QmFoo/AA/` may give us the same result as `QmFoo/DirName` if `DirName` ended up alone as `AA` in the HAMT (precise details here are unimportant for this discussion).

+In the current go-ipfs, the `/ipld/` has the effect of halting the use of UnixFS semantics when traversing dag-pb blocks and the impact of this is primarily that sharded directories lose their ability to be pathed by the directory names, but we are able to path by HAMT prefixes instead.

 ## go-ipld-prime in go-ipfs

 As of writing, the go-ipld-prime in go-ipfs work as represented in https://github.com/ipfs/go-ipfs/pull/7976 changes all of this for go-ipfs.